dbeniamine/MOCA/README.md

 ### Fine tunning

 The following parameters allows you to do fine tuning on the module.
 By default you shouldn't need to use them.

 + If you encounter performance issues, you can increase the wakeup interval, the priority (reduce the system noise) or the hashmap numbit parameter.
 + If Moca tells you that a part of the trace have been dropped because there was not enought space to sotre it, you can increase the number of chunks, the chunksize or reduce the wakeup interval.
 Please note that, as memory is quite restricted in the kernel, it might be a better idea to play on the wakeup interval the priority than on the storage related parameters.

-**TODO : rewrite**

-To do so, the following parameters are available:

-    -w ms           Set the wakeup interval for Moca to interval ms
+    + <code>-w ms</code> Set the wakeup interval for Moca.
-                    Default: 50ms"
+    <code>Default: 40ms</code>
-    -p prio         Schedtool priority for the kernel module, the program priority will be prio-1.
+    + <code>-p prio</code> Schedtool priority for the kernel module, the program priority will be prio-1.
 You can increase this parameter to reduce the system noise.
+    <code>Default: use the normal process priority</code>
-Default: $prio" -b numbits      Set the number of bits used for the chunk hashmaps.
+    + <code>-b numbits</code>  Set the number of bits used for the chunk hashmaps.
 The map size is 2^numbits. the higher numbits is, the less collision you should have.
+    <code>Default: 14</code>
-Default: 14" -S ChunkSize    Set the number of adress that can be stored in one chunk.
+    + <code>-S ChunkSize</code>  Set the number of adress that can be stored in one chunk.
 You can also reduce the wakeup interval, and therefore the number of adresses needed per chunks.
-                    Default: 2*2^14."
+    <code>Default: 2*2^14.</code>
-    -C nbChunks     Set the number of chunks kept in memory.
-Default: 20."
+    + <code>-C nbChunks </code> Set the number of chunks kept in memory.
+    <code>Default: 20.</code>
+    + <code>-F</code> Disable false page faults.
+If you set this flag, almost all memory event will be missed, you really shouldn't use it ..."
+    + <code>-u</code> Use ugly false page faults hack, this can reduce MOCA's overhead, however you must be sure that your application won't swap or it will crash !

 ### Trace